B2B Collections Best Practices for 2026

 Why does automating routine reminders matter?

-Most overdue invoices are not malicious.
-They are simply forgotten or buried in an approval queue.
 Automating polite, scheduled reminders before and after the due date resolves a large share of late payments without any human involvement.
-Automation also enforces consistency, so no account slips through because someone was out of office.
+A good cadence typically includes a friendly note a few days before the due date, a confirmation on the due date itself, and a short series of escalating follow-ups afterward, each tied to the invoice's status rather than a fixed calendar.
+Automation also enforces consistency, so no account slips through because someone was out of office or distracted by a quarter-end crunch.
 The point is not to remove the human touch but to reserve it for the accounts that actually need it.
-Learn how teams structure this in our guide to automating collections emails.
+Teams that structure this well, as described in our guide to automating collections emails, free their specialists to focus on judgment calls rather than routine nudges, and they recover predictable cash without expanding headcount.

 How do you personalize follow-ups without adding manual work?